-In addition to the reformatting, some optical-character-recognition errors in the MIA files have been removed.
-Also, the footnote references have been converted to a more universal form than in previous editions.
+In making the book version, some optical-character-recognition errors in the MIA files were removed.
+Also, the footnote references were converted to a more universal form than in previous editions.
 Where possible, references are now to chapter, section and paragraph number, rather than to page number.
 Page number references are difficult for the reader to follow unless she has the particular edition being referenced.
 The universal reference form is intended to make the references useful to a wider range of people.